apache/buildstream/doc/source/arch_scheduler.rst

 * **Build**

-  The build queue attempts to build the element if it's artifact is not locally present.
+  The build queue attempts to build the element if its artifact is not locally present.

 * **Push**